The last few weeks I tried to fix dsync errors in Mazebert TD.

 Server: int=-1738923813

 And this is what caused the dsync in the end.
-The fixed code is now this:

 public static int getGoldForRound(int round, int version) {